 So next time you’re rushing your breakfast so you can go to work, realize that you’re throwing away the present.
 That’s the key to mindfulness too.
 We’re always trying to achieve something, to get somewhere.
 In the process, we forget to experience the present moment.

-Ask yourself: “What’s the rush good for?”
+Remind yourself with this question: “What’s the rush good for?”

 3. Shape your own future